StepanUhlir/AC-IB-dynamics365smb-docs/business-central/AC-ProductivityPack/ac-monetization.md

 ## Subscription management

-To manage subscriptions, use the **AUTOCONT Subscription page**, where the user:
+To manage subscriptions, use the **ARICOMA Subscription page**, where the user:

-- Get an overview of AUTOCONT's subscription products,
+- Get an overview of ARICOMA's subscription products,
 - has the possibility to terminate the subscription of the selected product,
 - can cancel the subscription,
 - can update customer information (Update Customer Information action),